fraivone/chessengine/docs/index.md

 NOTES
 ---
+### Current steps for generating moves
+1. Calculate the opponents pseudomoves OR check the opponent last move[^1]
+2. Is Our king in check?
+YES.
+Caclulate Pinned Pieces, Possible Blocker Pieces, Generate evasion moves NO. Calculate Pinned Pieces, Generate all legal moves

+[^1] Actually this might be not enough.
+Last opponents move won't tell me anything about discover attacks for example.
+Maybe it is possible to add more info in the state info (checkers, pinned pieces, blockers ...)
 ### What is a landing?
 Move generated only taking into account the allowed piece movements, ignoring:
 * Do I leave my king in check?